david880110/Media-Behavior-Trends-Analytics/README.md

 ## Findings

-(1)
+(1) South division is the winner in terms of population and most of the people are used to old school media such as Movies, Supermarket, TV, Magzine and Radio whereas younge generations are apprently stick to modernized media

-(2)Gen Z is the minority which only contains 12.78% of the total population, Baby Boomer buyers are tend to increase over time as they are mostly TV and Radio users but lessly video game players, compared to Gen Z
+(2) Female takes the majority of the market share in all categories and Movies and Supermarkets are pretty much their backyards

-(3)
+(3) Comparing Gen Z and Baby Boomers, Gen Z is the minority which only contains 12.78% of the total population and only beats Baby Boomer in video game section; Baby Boomer buyers are tend to increase over time as they are mostly TV and Radio users but less likely enjoy video games

 ## Temporate Reference